 (D) Equipment described in this paragraph may be replaced by newer technology that has equivalent or superior capability as determined by the provider of the service.
 In assessing these new technologies, consideration should be given to recommendations of recognized professional societies and accrediting bodies (e.g. the American college of cardiology).
 All services shall, at a minimum have the following equipment:

 (1) High quality x-ray imaging with mutiaxial position capability;

 (2) A three-phase, twelve pulse generator with an output of eighty to one hundred kilowatts or a constant potential generator with an output of at least one hundred kilowatts at one hundred kilovolts;

 (4) High-quality matched optics;

-(5) A synchronous thirty-five millimeter camera or other appropriate imaging modality for review and storage of images;
+(5) Appropriate imaging modality for review and storage of images;

 (7) Carbon-fiber table tops;

-(G) The provider of a cardiac catheterization service shall provide and maintain radiation generating equipment in accordance with applicable state and federal requirements as specified in Chapter 3748. of the Revised Code and the rules adopted thereunder.
+(E) The provider of a service shall provide and maintain radiation generating equipment in accordance with applicable state and federal requirements as specified in Chapter 3748. of the Revised Code and the rules adopted thereunder.

 Promulgated Under: 119.03